synlp/HET-MC/README.md

 You can e-mail Yuanhe Tian at `yhtian@uw.edu`, if you have any questions.

+## 🔥 News 🔥

+We recently released a large language model for the Chinese medical domain named ChiMed-GPT, which is trained on the medical dialog data.
+For more information, please visit our [GitHub Repo](https://github.com/synlp/ChiMed-GPT).

 ## Citation

 If you use or extend our work, please cite our paper at COLING 2020.